 Regular attendance and punctuality are required of every student.
 Students who have good attendance generally achieve higher grades, enjoy school more, and are much employable after leaving high school.
-HISD expects all students to attend school regularly and be on time for classes in order to benefit from the instructional program and to develop habits of punctuality, self-discipline, and responsibility.
-No student may leave the MLCPA campus without signing out with the Attendance Clerk.
-Any departure from campus without signing out will be considered as "skipping".
+HISD expects all students to attend school regularly and be on time for classes in order to benefit from the instructional program and to develop habits of punctuality, self discipline, and responsibility.
+No student may leave the MLCPA campus without a parent/guardian signing them out with at the front office.
+Any departure from campus without signing out will be considered as truancy.